MopuriAsii/Training-/notes.md

 ## indexing in sql:

+1. fast data retrival
+2. determines the order of the table

+execution plan is used to determine the speed sub tree cost is used to determine the speed

+if create more indexes, it will slow down insertion and deletion process by creating a more clustered tables.if we insert a record we have to insert the new row in all non clustered tables.

 it does the grouping(i.e.,spliting the data).
 we have cluster index in our db by default.
 cluster index are the table which are in ordered.